phax/peppol-commons/README.md

 # News and noteworthy

+* v9.5.1 - work in progress
+    * Make sure that wildcard lookups including a "*" in the Customization ID will always fail
 * v9.5.0 - 2024-07-29
     * Updated to dnsjava 3.6 fixing CVE-2024-25638
     * Added new submodule `dbnalliance-xhe`.
 See [#53](https://github.com/phax/peppol-commons/pull/53) - thx @robinsongarciax